 Strivision is developing new forms of condition-oriented pulmonary diagnostic tools aimed at the early diagnosis of chronic respiratory conditions through infrared CO2 imaging and AI driven image analysis.
 Its new form of visual data analytics provides the first viable method of identifying, tracking, and augmenting treatments for pulmonary conditions to improve patient quality of care and clinical outcomes.

-Our team is composed of Shane Transue PhD, Postdoctoral Researcher in medical imaging and physical simulation at CU Denver, Min Choi PhD, Professor in the Department of Computer Science at CU Denver, and James Chung PhD – VP of Engineering and technology commercialization expert with over 20 years of product design and development experience.
+Our team is composed of Min Choi PhD, President and CEO – Professor in the Department of Computer Science at CU Denver, Shane Transue PhD, CTO and postdoctoral researcher in medical imaging and physical simulation at CU Denver, and James Chung PhD – VP of Product Development expert with over 20 years of product design and development experience.

 As part of our clinical and business mentors we are working with Ann Halbower MD, in Pediatric Pulmonology at the University of Colorado School of Medicine, and Charles Weinberger MBA, a former executive of Champion Optical Network Engineering, LLC currently active as an EIR with Boulder Venture Partners.